- Indexed in PubMed Central (PMC), Scopus, Clarivate Analytics: Emerging Sources Citation Index (ESCI), ProQuest

 If your paper is accepted for publication after peer review, you will be asked to complete the contributor’s publishing agreement.
 There is no Article Processing Charge (APC) for Journal of Patient Experience.

 Your SAGE Production Editor will keep you informed as to your article’s progress throughout the production process.
 Proofs will made available to the corresponding author via our editing portal SAGE Edit, or by email to the corresponding author and should be returned promptly.
 Authors are reminded to check their proofs carefully to confirm that all author information, including names, affiliations, sequence and contact details are correct, and that Funding and Conflict of Interest statements, if any, are accurate.
 Please note that if there are any changes to the author list at this stage all authors will be required to complete and sign a form authorizing the change.

 One of the many benefits of publishing your manuscripts in an open access journal is the speed to publication.
 Your article will be published online in a fully citable form with a DOI number as soon as it has completed the production process.
 At this time it will be completely free to view and download prior to its inclusion in a final journal issue which significantly reduces the lead time between submission and publication.
 Check the ‘Latest Articles’ tab on the journal website for the latest published content.
 Articles are batched every quarter into issues and are then available in the Archive.

 Publication is not the end of the process!
 You can help disseminate your paper and ensure it is as widely read and cited as possible.
 The SAGE Author Gateway has numerous resources to help you promote your work.
 Visit the Promote Your Article page on the Gateway for tips and advice.

-Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Journal of Patient Experience editorial office as follows:
+Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Journal of Patient Experience Managing Editor as follows: